Every Silver Lining...: Plot

 Vogel (Charlotte Rampling) shows Dexter (Michael C. Hall) an old recording of a meeting she had with Harry (James Remar).
 Harry was disturbed by Dexter's behavior, as he was fascinated after visiting a crime scene.
 Vogel reveals that Harry's fears were confirmed in that Dexter could become a psychopath, so she decided to help him control Dexter's urges.
 To combat it, she helped him in creating the Code of Harry so Dexter could target criminals.

 Vogel contacted Dexter because she wants his help in the new serial killer case, who has been dubbed "The Brain Surgeon."
-The killer left a jar containing scoops of brain tissue from the victim found at the park, and she believes the killer might be one of her former patients.
+The killer left her a jar containing scoops of brain tissue from the victim found at the park, and she believes the killer might be one of her former patients.
 She wants him to find him, but Dexter refuses and leaves.
 Later, Miami Metro finds another victim credited to The Brain Surgeon, and the fingerprints point to Lyle Sussman as the killer.
 Vogel once again consults on the case, and Dexter finally warms up to the idea of having someone who understands him.
 Vogel also reveals that Harry did not want her to get involved in Dexter's life, even after his death.
 Angel (David Zayas) tells Quinn (Desmond Harrington) that he should take the sergeant's exam, also revealing that he knows he is dating Jamie (Aimee Garcia).
 The pressure causes Quinn's relationship with Jamie to dwindle, prompting her to warn her brother to not get involved in her relationships.

 Debra (Jennifer Carpenter) returns to work with Elway (Sean Patrick Flanery), claiming he only retrieved a key to an unknown storage unit.
 As they check on units, they are unaware that they are being followed by El Sapo (Nick Gomez).
 Debra finally locates the unit where Andrew Briggs kept the jewels, but is brutally attacked and robbed by El Sapo.
 Subsequently, Miami Metro is called to the scene, as El Sapo was found shot to death.
 Worried that Debra might be the target for an unknown hitman, Dexter visits her at her house to warn her, but she tells him to leave.
 That night, Dexter finds a cabin owned by Sussman, finding evidence to suggest that he might be the Brain Surgeon.
 He also discovers Sussman dead, making him suspect he is not the Brain Surgeon.

 Debra surprisingly shows up at Miami Metro, to testify and claim she was not present during Briggs' murder.
 Dexter pulls her out of interrogation, having discovered that she killed El Sapo.
 To protect Debra, Dexter switches the gun found in the scene to avoid being traced to her.
 Returning home, Vogel calls Dexter to come after finding that someone broke in.
 Dexter inspects her house, discovering that the intruder left a DVD.
 It contains footage of the Brain Surgeon forcing Sussman at gunpoint to kill a victim, before executing Sussman.
 They agree to not get the police involved, so Dexter can track the Brain Surgeon himself.